Fitting Skirting Boards | A How To Guide

 If you don't have a profile gauge, you can draw the profile a different way.
 You will need an offcut of the skirting to hold against the piece you need to cut.
 All you need to do is hold the offcut at 90 degrees to the piece your cutting and trace around it!

 Now you've marked out the profile, use the coping saw to carefully cut along the marking.
 The more precise you can be, the better the finish will look once the piece is fitted.

 Push the second piece of skirting into place to check the fit.
 If needed, this is the time to make small adjustments to ensure it's a perfect fit!

 How to fit skirting boards with Demsun adhesive

-We sell a product called Demsun that is a fantastic adhesive.
-When our customers ask us what they should use to fit their new skirting boards, we recommend this product because we know it does what it says on the tin.
+We sell various accessories to help fit skirting, including a range of fantastic Demsun adhesives.
+When our customers ask us what they should use to fit their new skirting boards, we recommend these products because we know they do what they say on the tin.
 Fitting skirting boards with Demsun couldn't be easier - put some on the back of the board and stick it to the wall.
 That's the short version, but it is still very simple to use and super effective in the long run.

 How to fit skirting boards with plugs and screws

 Using this method is reliable and can be quicker than waiting around for adhesives to dry.
 The downfall is that you will be left with visible holes that will have to be filled in.

 First of all, simply use a pilot drill to create holes in skirting boards for the screws.
 You may want to do this whilst the skirting boards are positioned where you want them to be so that you can drill into the wall for the plug to be inserted.
 You can also countersink the holes in the skirting boards using a larger drill - this will hide the screws away and make it easier to fill them in.